 Data breaches often happen by accident.
 For example, an employee might leave a laptop containing sensitive data at a coffee shop, or you might use an insecure program with known security vulnerabilities.

 In the event of a data breach, your business is responsible for notifying all affected customers and taking on other responsibilities, depending on the data breach laws in your state.
-The costs of responding to a data breach can add up quickly, which is why you need cyber liability insurance.
+The costs of responding to a data breach can add up quickly, which is why you need cyber insurance.

 There are a couple kinds of cyber insurance, but most auto businesses only need one.
 Data breach insurance, also called first-party cyber liability insurance, protects against the financial costs of a data breach at your business.